rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 python -V
 ```

-With Pyenv, you can have a global version, and a local version for each project.
+With Pyenv, you can have a global and a local version for each project.
 To set a local version, go to the project folder in the terminal:

 ```
 cd ~/path/to/the/project/folder